espocrm/documentation/docs/development/translation.md

 node po.js en_EN
 ```

-(specify needed language instead of en_EN)
+(specify the needed language instead of en_EN)

-The file will be created in `build` directory.
+The file will be created in the `build` directory.

 After that you can translate the generated po file.
 You can use some utilite or service for PO file translating.